 Arts of Citizenship helps University of Michigan graduate students develop the skills needed to address complex social issues though collaborative, mutually-beneficial projects that serve the public good.

 Program Description and Goals

-Arts of Citizenship Graduate Student Grants in Public Scholarship support mutually beneficial partnerships between U-M graduate students in the arts, design, and humanities and a broad spectrum of cultural and arts institutions, community groups, government agencies, and schools.
-Such projects result in a wide variety of publicly-engaged, collaborative work that advances new scholarship, enriches civic life, and addresses real-world challenges.
+Arts of Citizenship Grants in Public Scholarship support mutually beneficial projects between Rackham students and a broad spectrum of civic organizations, cultural institutions, government agencies, K-12 schools, and community groups.
+Such projects are collaboratively-designed and result in products that advance new knowledge, enrich civic life, or address a pressing social issue.

-- Providing resources, networking, and training opportunities to increase the depth and impact of graduate student and faculty engagement in public scholarship
+- Providing resources, networking, and training opportunities to increase the depth and impact of graduate student engagement in public scholarship

-- Promoting the creation and dissemination of public goods and scholarly knowledge, and
+- Promoting the creation and dissemination of public goods and scholarly knowledge

 Who Should Apply

-Rackham graduate students are eligible to receive grants of up to $8,000 that support the development and implementation of publicly-engaged projects that are designed collaboratively by academic and non-academic partners.
-Grants may be awarded to individual graduate students at U-M working collaboratively with a community partner or to those working as part of an interdisciplinary team comprised of more than one student.
+Rackham students are eligible to receive up to $8,000 to develop and implement mutually-beneficial projects designed in collaboration with non-academic partners.
+Grants may be awarded to individual students working with a community partner or those working as part of a multidisciplinary team.

 Role of Faculty Members